citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q1/index.md

 Interlaced 3D is a method of displaying stereoscopic 3D content on passive 3D supported monitors and TV screens.
 This was [first implemented](https://github.com/citra-emu/citra/pull/5018) in Citra in 2019 to provide more ways to view 3D on a wider range of devices.
 However, some monitors, such as LG OLED 3DTV's, render each eye in a reverse order from typical interlaced monitors.
 This PR implements a new way to view the 3D capabilities on a new type of screen, keeping the 3D novelty of the 3DS that so many of us love alive.

 This setting can be found in `Emulation -> Configure` (`Citra -> Preferences` on MacOS), inside the `Graphics` tab.
-Make sure to set the **Depth** to 100% as well to utilize this feature.
+Make sure to set the **Depth** to 100% to utilize this feature.

 {{< figure src="rinterlaced.png"
     title="" >}}

 ## Custom folders for SDMC and NAND Directories ([#5759](https://github.com/citra-emu/citra/pull/5759), [#6014](https://github.com/citra-emu/citra/pull/6014), [#6157](https://github.com/citra-emu/citra/pull/6157)) by [nieldm](https://github.com/nieldm), [SachinVin](https://github.com/SachinVin) and [vitor-k](https://github.com/vitor-k)

 Citra stores the SDMC and NAND folders in a standard [user directory](https://citra-emu.org/wiki/user-directory/) location, which is typically located on the same drive as your operating system.
-The SDMC folder houses your installed games, updates, DLC, and save data, which can quickly accumulate and become large in size based on your game library.
+The SDMC folder houses your installed games, updates, DLC, and save data, which can quickly accumulate and become large in size depending on your game library.
 The NAND folder emulates the 3DS's memory chip and contains the system archives and shared fonts of the 3DS, which can be dumped from your own console.
 However, Citra has its own open-source implementation of these files that comes with every installation of Citra.

 Because the user directory is typically not changeable, users who have limited storage space on their primary drive can encounter issues.
 This PR solves this problem by allowing users to specify a custom location for the SDMC and NAND folders.
-Adding this was a big feat, with the assistance of multiple developers being called in.
+Adding this was a big feat, requiring the assistance of multiple developers.

 After the initial implementation by [nieldm](https://github.com/nieldm) came a slew of other issues, such as internal issues with the custom paths and every user being accidentally forced to use custom directories for SDMC and NAND!
 All of these issues were ironed out by the joint effort of our developers and we’re proud to say that custom directories for SDMC and NAND are here to stay!